GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### All of our exalted technological progress, civilization for that matter, is comparable to an axe in the hand of a pathological criminal.
+> ### Debugging is twice as hard as writing the code in the first place.
+Therefore, if you write the code as cleverly as possible, you are, by definition, not smart enough to debug it.
 >
-> ~ *Albert Einstein*
+> ~ *Brian Kernighan*

 ---
 ## 🏎 Quick Facts